I Want You to Want Me: Critical reception

-In the 2007 book Shake Some Action: The Ultimate Power Pop Guide, a section on Cheap Trick featured reviews on the top 20 stand-out tracks from the band.
-One track included was "I Want You to Want Me", where author John M. Borack wrote "the In Color version lacked anything resembling balls, but that was remedied on the hit version from the groundbreaking Cheap Trick at Budokan disc.
+In the 2007 book Shake Some Action: The Ultimate Power Pop Guide, a section on Cheap Trick features reviews on the top 20 stand-out tracks from the band, including "I Want You to Want Me", where author John M. Borack wrote "the In Color version lacked anything resembling balls, but that was remedied on the hit version from the groundbreaking Cheap Trick at Budokan disc.
 A piece of history and a darned cool tune, to boot."

 Billboard magazine found the live version to be "high energy" with "an infectious melody and raspy guitar work."
 Record World said it "has a catchy hook over a powerful rock rhythm line."

 "Oh Boy"

 The studio version single is backed with the non-album track "Oh Boy (Instrumental)", which was later re-worked with vocals and released on a promotional single.